stnolting/neorv32/README.md

 At first you need the **RISC-V GCC toolchain**.
 You can either [download the sources](https://github.com/riscv/riscv-gnu-toolchain) and build the toolchain by yourself, or you can download a prebuilt one and install it.

-:warning: Keep in mind that – for instance – a `rv32imc` toolchain only provides library code compiled with compressed and `mul`/`div` instructions!
-Hence, this code cannot be executed (without emulation) on an architecture without these extensions!

 To build the toolchain by yourself, follow the official [build instructions](https://github.com/riscv/riscv-gnu-toolchain).
 Make sure to use the `ilp32` or `ilp32e` ABI.

 **Alternatively**, you can download a prebuilt toolchain.
 I have uploaded the toolchains I am using to GitHub.
 These toolchains were compiled on a 64-bit x86 Ubuntu 20.04 LTS (Ubuntu on Windows, actually).
 Download the toolchain of choice:
 [:octocat: github.com/stnolting/riscv_gcc_prebuilt](https://github.com/stnolting/riscv_gcc_prebuilt)

+You can also use the toolchains provided by [SiFive](https://github.com/sifive/freedom-tools/releases).
+These are 64-bit toolchains that can also emit 32-bit
+RISC-V code.
+They were compiled for more sophisticated machines (`imac`) so the according hardware extensions are *mandatory*

+:warning: Keep in mind that – for instance – a `rv32imc` toolchain only provides library code compiled with compressed and `mul`/`div` instructions!
+Hence, this code cannot be executed (without emulation) on an architecture without these extensions!

 ### Dowload the NEORV32 Project